Manuel Noriega Fast Facts

 May 12, 2016 - Noriega's doctor reports that the former Panamanian leader will need to undergo surgery to remove a benign brain tumor.

-October 17, 2016 - As he gets ready for brain surgery, Noriega is granted a request to recover from the procedure at the hospital.
-He had initially asked the court for permission to recover at home.

-January 23, 2017 - A Panama court rules that Noriega can prep for brain surgery at home under house arrest.
+January 23, 2017 - A Panama court rules that Noriega can prep for and recover from brain surgery at home under house arrest.

+March 7, 2017 - Undergoes surgery to remove the brain tumor.
+He suffers severe brain hemorrhaging and is placed in a medically induced coma.

+May 29, 2017 - Panama's President Juan Carlos Varela announces the death of Noriega.